A density description of a bounded-confidence model of opinion dynamics on hypergraphs: Density evolution of a DW model on a hypergraph

 \subsection{Properties of densities in the mean-field limit}

-In this subsection, we study the Cauchy problem of the density-based DW model in equation \eqref{eq: mean-field}, which is a nonlinear integro-differential equation of Kac type.
-We prove that this solution preserves the basic properties of a probability density when the initial value is also a probability density and converges to noninteracting, isolated clusters as the time $t \rightarrow \infty$.

-In this subsection, we use $g(a,t)$ to denote the solution of equation \eqref{eq: mean-field} with the initial value $g_0(a)$.
+In this subsection, we study the Cauchy problem for the density-based DW model in equation \eqref{eq: mean-field}, which is a nonlinear integro-differential equation of Kac type.
+We prove that the solution of this Cauchy problem preserves the basic properties of a probability density when the initial condition of the rate equation is a probability density function (PDF) and converges to noninteracting, isolated clusters as the time $t \rightarrow \infty$.
+We use $g(a,t)$ to denote the solution of equation \eqref{eq: mean-field} with the initial condition $g_0(a)$.